-Our method avoids this problem by generating \subsuperseg{}{} that store world-space front and back depth values along the ray.
+Our method avoids this problem by generating \subsuperseg{}{} that store world-space front and back depths along the ray.
 A \subsuperseg{}{} necessarily terminates when the ray leaves the domain of a \processing.
-Since \subsuperseg{}{} are ordered by their depth during compositing, subsequent \emph{over} operations are done in the correct order.
+Since \subsuperseg{}{} are ordered by their depth during compositing, {\texttt{over}} operations are done in the correct order.
 The \subsuperseg{}{} along a ray can therefore be generated in parallel without synchronization or communication between the \processings.

-We note that our method includes non-convex distributed volume rendering as a limit case: when generating only a single \subsuperseg{}{} per sub-domain intersection, the compositing algorithm can, in addition to placing the supersegments in order, also perform \emph{over}-operator compositing along the supersegment lists.
-This effectively performs volume rendering of a plain image on a non-convex domain decomposition without requiring synchronization or communication between \processings.
+The present approach includes non-convex distributed volume rendering as a limit case: when generating only a single \subsuperseg{}{} per sub-domain intersection, the compositing algorithm can, in addition to placing the supersegments in correct order, also perform {\texttt{over}}-operator compositing along the supersegment lists.
+This effectively performs volume rendering, creating a flat image on a non-convex domain decomposition without requiring synchronization or communication between \processings.